 4. Are Bath Bombs Good for You?

-You’ll be pleased to know that at the very least, bath bombs are totally harmless.
-Although lots of baking soda (a main ingredient in bath bombs) can dry out your skin, you likely won’t experience any dryness or irritation unless you have very sensitive skin.
+A top question on most bath bomb FAQs and you’ll be pleased to know that at the very least, bath bombs are totally harmless.
+Although lots of baking soda (the main ingredient in bath bombs) can dry out your skin, you likely won’t experience any dryness or irritation unless you have very sensitive skin.

 Plus, since bath bombs are almost always loaded with essential oils and moisturizers, they actually offer plenty of benefits.
 These include: